Homepage > Journal > What is flat design?

 How you like that:

-Not much more than a fad that will soon disappear or will be replaced by another, equally time-limited one.
+Not much more than a fad that will soon disappear or be replaced by another equally time-limited one.

-No matter what we may think about Flat Design, whether we are its supporters or critics, the truth is that it is currently the most important style of interface design for mobile and web applications.
+No matter what we think about flat design, whether we are its supporters or critics, the truth is that it is currently the most important interface design style for mobile and web applications.

 Alright, let's get started.
 As always, it would be our pleasure if you would take a few minutes to read our article.